kedacore/keda-docs/content/docs/2.12/scalers/apache-kafka.md

 ##### `sasl/gssapi` in manager.yaml

-If you use `manager.yaml` to deploy keda, add below volume mount and volume to supply writable location for required gssapi configurations for the `keda-operator` container.
+If you use YAML declarations to deploy KEDA, add below volume mount and volume to supply writable location for required GSSAPI configurations for the `keda-operator` container.

 ```
           volumeMounts: